harshbhagwat20/ChatterBot_Harsh/README.md

 # ChatterBot_Harsh
-I Made this Project using AIML
+Hello!
+I Made this Project for my 1st year submission using AIML(openai,chatterbot) with Tkinter